WeiqiangZhou/BIRD-data/README.md

 Let the chromatin accessibility data be Y and the gene expression data be X. The problem can be formulated as how to predict Y using X.

 ### Other files in the dataset
 There are three other txt files in the dataset ("DH_cluster_1000.txt", "DH_cluster_2000.txt", and "DH_cluster_5000.txt").
-These files contain the membership of the clustering result for the genomic loci (rows) using 1000, 2000, or 5000 clusters for the chromatin accessibility data (Y).
+These files contain the membership of the clustering result for the genomic loci (rows) using 1000, 2000, or 5000 clusters based on the chromatin accessibility data (Y).

 ### Citations
 The raw data for this dataset is obtained from ENCODE and processed as described in BIRD.
 Please cite the [ENCODE paper](https://www.nature.com/articles/nature11247) and the [BIRD paper](https://www.nature.com/articles/s41467-017-01188-x) if you used this dataset.